Mishkanian/MechaCar_Statistical_Analysis/README.md

 ![ttest_lot1](https://github.com/Mishkanian/MechaCar_Statistical_Analysis/blob/main/README_images/ttest_lot1.png)

 Manufacturing Lot 1 has a p-value of 1, which means that the mean of this Manufacturing Lot is identical to the population mean of 1,500.
+Therefore we fail to reject the null hypothesis, there is no statistical difference from the population mean.

 ### Manufacturing Lot 2 T-Test

 ![ttest_lot2](https://github.com/Mishkanian/MechaCar_Statistical_Analysis/blob/main/README_images/ttest_lot2.png)

+Manufacturing Lot 2 has a p-value of 0.61, therefore we fail to reject the null hypothesis.
+There is no statistical difference between Manufacturing Lot 2 and the population mean of 1,500.

 ### Manufacturing Lot 3 T-Test

 ![ttest_lot3](https://github.com/Mishkanian/MechaCar_Statistical_Analysis/blob/main/README_images/ttest_lot3.png)

+Manufacturing Lot 3 has a p-value of 0.04, therefore we reject the null hypothesis.
+This means **Manufacturing Lot 3 is statistically different from from the population mean** of 1,500 pounds per square inch.

 ## Study Design: MechaCar vs Competition